benc/debian-vagrant/README.md

 # Machines

 These are my virtual machine configurations, built using [Ansible](http://www.ansible.com/home) and [Docker](https://www.docker.io/).

-Host and docker containers are based on [Ubuntu 12.04 LTS](https://wiki.ubuntu.com/LTS).
+The host and docker containers are based on [Ubuntu 12.04 LTS](https://wiki.ubuntu.com/LTS) to make them runnable on DigitalOcean.

 ## Ansible